Dental Implants in Fort Collins, CO

 Dental implants are cared for in the same way you would care for natural teeth.
 While they can’t decay like natural teeth, they do build up plaque, which can affect the health of the implant as well as the neighboring teeth and your gums.
 Just as natural teeth can be affected by periodontitis, implants can be affected by peri-implantitis.
 This means that it’s just as important to brush and floss your implant as it is your natural teeth.

-It’s also important to schedule regular appointments at the office of Dr. Gray.
+It’s also important to schedule regular appointments at the dental office of Dr. Gray.
 We’ll keep an eye on your teeth, your implants, and any other dental restorations you have to make sure they’re healthy and functioning properly.

 Are dental implants a good choice for you?
-The best way to find out is to call our office and schedule an evaluation with Dr. Gray.
+The best way to find out is to call our dental office and schedule an evaluation with Dr. Gray.
 He’ll perform a thorough examination and lay out your options so that you can make an informed, confident decision.

 Call now to schedule your appointment.